|HomePrograms & EventsGrantsParticipateNewsDonateAbout UsContact|

 • November 14 - January 13: Sioux Falls (Siouxland Heritage Museums)

-As the first South Dakota community to enjoy the New Harmonies exhibit, Sturgis was also the site of the Grand Opening celebration on March 18.
+As the first South Dakota community to enjoy the New Harmonies exhibit, Sturgis was also the site of the Grand Opening celebration.
 Festivities included a special ribbon-cutting ceremony and performance at the Sturgis Community Center Theater by Lakota Music Project, a collaboration between the South Dakota Symphony Orchestra and a traditional Lakota drum group.

 Members of the Lakota Music Project perform in Sturgis March 18.
 Photo by Jim Kent